 - Standard RIs can be assigned to a specific Availability Zone in order to reserve capacity.
 Capacity reservations are not available with Savings Plans.
 You will have to make an On Demand Capacity Reservation first, and then apply Savings Plan discounts.

 What are the differences between Convertible Reserved Instances and Compute Saving Plans?

 - Convertible Reserved Instances will apply to usage for a specific instance type, OS tenancy, and region while Compute Savings Plans will apply to usage across all attributes, with a defined tenancy.

 - If you have deployments across multiple regions Compute Savings Plans will offer more flexibility than Convertible RIs.

 Reserved Instances can be sold in the AWS Marketplace allowing you to upgrade instances to new generation types for better cloud performance and savings.
 With Savings Plans you cannot sell unused instances in the Marketplace.
 You will be stuck until you spend the committed amount.

 With AWS Reserved Instances you have to continuously monitor cloud usage and manually apply reservations against actual usage to optimize costs and performance.
 If you don’t use an automated solution like Parquantix, manually tracking and managing usage can consume a lot of time, effort, and eventually cost.
 Savings Plans, on the other hand, automatically reduces your bills when your usage and instance mix changes.
 For companies with limited knowledge and resources, Savings Plans provide a simpler cloud pricing model.

-When should a company use Reserved Instances vs Savings Plans?
+When should a company use AWS Reserved Instances vs AWS Savings Plans?